Styler: learning formatting conventions to repair Checkstyle violations: Evaluation design

-To investigate if \Styler is applicable in practice, we measure its performance for fixing Checkstyle errors.
-This is a valuable information for who is interested in using \Styler as a pre-commit hook in IDEs or in continuous integration.
+To investigate if \Styler could be applicable in practice, we measure its performance for fixing the mined Checkstyle violations.
+This is valuable information for those who could be interested in using \Styler as a pre-commit hook in IDEs or continuous integration services.